 - Dead Guy on Display: The first small alien, after being killed by the gang, is paraded around like a trophy by the boys, which backfires on them horribly later on.

 - Eyeless Face: Both types of alien have no eyes, relying on echolocation and smell.

 - Lightning Bruiser: Are very fleet of foot, and can even outrun the boys on motorcycles!

 - Made of Iron: The film does a good job showing the aliens as tough but not invincible.
 Tia and Dimples are able to take one down but only after electrocuting it, covering it with a blanket to disorient it, then repeatedly pummeling it with lamp stand and an ice skate blade for several minutes.
 On the other hand, another alien takes six bullets from Hi-Hatz and still manages to slaughter both of his companions.

 - More Teeth than the Osmond Family: And they glow in the dark!

-- Pint-Sized Powerhouse: Though it easily is killed by Moses and the gang, the first small alien manages to put up quite a fight and manages to wound Moses.
+- Pint-Sized Powerhouse: Though it is killed by Moses and the gang, the first small alien manages to put up quite a fight and wounds Moses in the process.

 - Super-Persistent Predator: They chase down the boys through the block and manage to find them despite there being hundreds of rooms in the building!
 Turns out they were following the scent of the female alien that Moses killed.